 Sexes similar, females slightly smaller.
 Juveniles have a pale barring on central belly and undertail-coverts and a brown eye.

+Similar to Fanti Drongo, but the latter has slight violet-blue gloss on the crown and mantle, whereas the former appears unglossed black on the mantle and underparts, contrasting more strongly with glossy feathers of the crown and wings.
 Differs from Square-tailed Drongo and Shining Drongo by larger size, deeply forked tail and less gloss.
 Differs from Fork-tailed Drongo by darker underside of flight-feathers and less gloss on back and underparts.

-Three subspecies recognized:
+Two subspecies recognized:

 Forest glades and clearings.
 Also in plantations and parks.

 Occupies high canopy in mature and old secondary forest where co-existing with Fork-tailed Drongo (which is found in understorey then).

 Aggressively territorial and harassing and chasing any other animal coming to close to nest.